imagej/imagej.github.io/pages/JavaScript_Scripting.md

 A good strategy for multithreading involves carefully considering the task to parallelize: how small can the chunks be?
 For an image, a chunk could be a pixel or a line, but often those are too small to overcome the overhead of parallelization.

-Despite the simple example below, the <i>multithreader</i> framework function allows variable amount of arguments to be passed, as illustrated in the complete plugin {% include github repo='fiji' path='plugins/Examples/Multithreaded\_Image\_Processing\_in\_Javascript.js' label='Multithreaded\_Image\_Processing\_in\_Javascript.js' %}.
+Despite the simple example below, the <i>multithreader</i> framework function allows variable amount of arguments to be passed, as illustrated in the complete plugin {% include github repo='fiji ' path='plugins/Examples/Multithreaded\_Image\_Processing\_in\_Javascript.js ' label='Multithreaded\_Image\_Processing\_in\_Javascript.js ' %}.
 The script shows how to generate an image with random pixel values in a multithreaded manner, and how the choice of chunks to process in parallel is made for reasonable effectiveness.

 ``` javascript
 // Import all classes that are used more than once: